News & Trending Travel News

 LeePhotos/Adobe Alaska beach view

-It may surprise those who don’t know much about the Last Frontier, but Alaska has some solid beach options, including Homer Spit, a bit of land that juts 4.5 miles into Kachemak Bay.
+It may surprise those who know little about the Last Frontier, but Alaska has some solid beach options, including Homer Spit, a 4.5-mile-long peninsula that juts into Kachemak Bay.

 The beach area is filled with things to do, whether you’re looking to check out local businesses, shop, fish, or simply hang on the beach and enjoy the stunning scenery.